podium-lib/context/README.md

 ## Example

-Generate a context which can be passed on to a http request to Podlet:
+Generate a context which can be passed on to an http request to a Podlet:

 ```js
 const { HttpIncoming } = require('@podium/utils');